 For those who need to cover more complex telemetry projects for instance, in the Utilities sector, it’s more likely setups will leverage Inmarsat’s BGAN M2M service.
 In these situations more practical measures such as ensuring terminals are accurately pointed, reducing the likelihood of message packets being dropped, can help reduce overall costs.

 Edge computing is an emerging computing paradigm, which has arguably become a bit of a buzz term.
 In short, it allows companies to process data where the data is being generated – at the edge.
 This reduces overall data transmission, for example, to the cloud.
 Though data processing within the cloud has become popular in recent years, to achieve this, companies must first employ the relatively expensive transport mechanism of getting all data to the cloud.
 Instead, with edge computing, businesses can be more efficient with the volume of data sent, conducting some processing locally.

 Again, not all devices are able to facilitate edge processing and typically companies with more established IoT deployments may have hundreds, if not thousands of units.
-So though it might not be economical to replace all units, in situations where terminals are reaching end of life or those organizing a new IoT deployment, choosing edge-computing-capable devices could be worthwhile.
+So though it might not be economical to replace all units, in situations where terminals are reaching end of life or those organising a new IoT deployment, choosing edge-computing-capable devices could be worthwhile.
 Edge-computing-capable devices can reduce overall connectivity costs and extend the life of other units within the network.
 So even a relatively small investment could prove beneficial.

 Ready to unlimit your IoT application?

 So if you are working on an IoT project and would like some no pressure, objective advice, simply fill in the form and one of our expert team will get back to you.